From Fred Dean to Christian McCaffrey: How midseason trades reshaped NFL history

 The past three seasons have seen 50 trades between Oct.
 1 and the deadline compared to just 16 from 2015-17, according to Spotrac.
 There have been some big-name players that were swapped like Christian McCaffrey, Leonard Williams, Montez Sweat, T.J.
 Hockenson, Roquan Smith and Bradley Chubb.

-Even lower profile players have made a big impact in the postseason with midseason acquisition Mecole Hardman catching the game-winning touchdown in overtime for Kansas City in the 2023 season just months after the Chiefs acquired him from the New York Jets.
+Even lower-profile players have made a big impact in the postseason with midseason acquisition Mecole Hardman catching the game-winning touchdown in overtime for Kansas City in the Super Bowl in the 2023 season just months after the Chiefs acquired him from the New York Jets.

 One team that has been aggressive in recent years when in contention has been the San Francisco 49ers, who added receiver Emmanuel Sanders in 2019, McCaffrey in 2022 and pass rusher Chase Young in 2023.